 Life is more than just trail running, fly fishing, and craft beer.
 Through the Rocky Mountain Flyathlon and our parent 501(c)(3) organization Running Rivers, we are raising money to protect the very streams that we fish and the trails that we run.
-In the three years that we have been holding Flyathlon events, we have raised more than $65,000 for on-the-ground restoration and education projects through our conservation partners Colorado Trout Unlimited and the Western Native Trout Initiative.
+In the four years that we have been holding Flyathlon events, we have raised more than $100,000 for on-the-ground restoration and education projects through our conservation partners Colorado Trout Unlimited and the Western Native Trout Initiative.

 What projects are we working on?

 Funds raised through the Flyathlon are currently being used for projects in the San Luis Valley, as well as for cold-water conservation around the state of Colorado.